Home Internet Home Wifi

 Almost every device that connects to the internet has a wireless network adapter.
 The adapter lets your computer communicate with a wireless network.
 If you happen to own one of the few devices that don’t have an adapter pre-installed, there are options available to purchase.

-Modems and routers were traditionally two separate pieces of hardware, but now they come as a single unit, allowing for less clutter on your shelf.
-If you need one when signing up to an ISP, CenturyLink offers a rental for a low monthly fee, making sure you have the latest hardware for your setup.
+Modems and routers were traditionally two separate pieces of hardware, but now they come as a single unit, reducing clutter on your shelf.
+If you need one when signing up to an ISP, CenturyLink offers a gateway rental for a low monthly fee, making sure you have the latest hardware for your setup.

 The router creates your local area network and allows multiple devices to connect to it by both wired and WiFi connections.